← All Neighbourhood Guides

 Real Estate & Market

 Humber Valley Village is a tightly held market.
 Detached homes on standard lots typically range from approximately $1.5 million to $2.5 million depending on size, condition, and renovation level.
 Ravine-backing and estate-lot properties climb meaningfully from there, with the upper end of the market reaching $4 million or more for large, custom-built homes with Humber River exposure.
-The neighbourhood is essentially all-detached; semis are very rare, and condos are absent.
+The traditional residential core is overwhelmingly detached freehold, with very few semis or condos; the broader Edenbridge-Humber Valley district does include apartment and condominium housing outside that core.
 For buyers who need the entry-level of the detached market, the lower end of the range delivers full neighbourhood access and school catchment.

 Inventory is chronically limited.
 Humber Valley Village has one of the lowest turnover rates in Etobicoke, and many properties stay within families or sell quietly before reaching MLS.
 Buyers who are serious about the neighbourhood should engage a local agent early and be prepared to act quickly when something suitable appears.
 The buyer pool is narrow but committed; well-priced properties attract competitive offers, while overpriced listings tend to sit and eventually reprice rather than selling in the first week.